waffle-iron/docs-rackspace/style-guide/basic-writing-guidelines.md

 - Avoid using semicolons to separate clauses.
 They can make long sentences seem even longer.
 You can almost always use a period in the place of a semicolon.
 - Do not use a slash mark (/) to present a choice among, or a series of, actions or objects.
 Rewrite the phrase to eliminate the slash mark.
 Exceptions are established terms like *client/server* and *read/write*.

-For additional specific punctuation guidelines and examples, see [Punctuation].
+For additional specific punctuation guidelines and examples, see [Punctuation](m-z-style-guidelines.md#punctuation).
 For basic rules about punctuation, see a grammar book, such as the *Harbrace College Handbook*.

 **Note:** Avoid using exclamation points, question marks, ellipses (three dots), or single quotation marks in text.
 Although these punctuation marks might appear in code elements, messages, literal commands, or UIs, they are rarely useful when writing descriptions or instructions for customers.
 One exception is the use of question marks in FAQ topics.